Launch Date Announced 🚀 The brand-new GoComics will be unveiled April 1! (No fooling). See more information here. Subscribers, check your

 In a padded cell, one presumes.

-Ivy Valory Premium Member about 1 month ago
+Ivy Valory Premium Member 2 months ago

 I wonder if Mr. Thompson ever tore, stomped, flushed or shot at any of his drawings?
 I always imagine they spring fully-formed from his head, not needing any editing.